megaDeathChav/asapp-project/README.md

 # Conversational Analysis and Information Extraction with LLMs

+## Overview
-This project provides tools for processing and analyzing customer-agent conversations using advanced Large Language Models (LLMs) such as BERT, LLaMA, and Gemini.
-The project includes a FastAPI-based API for real-time information extraction, exploratory data analysis (EDA) for dataset insights, and evaluation metrics to validate model performance.
+This project implements AI-powered tools to analyze and extract meaningful information from customer-agent conversations.
+By leveraging advanced Large Language Models (LLMs) such as BERT, LLaMA, Gemini, and ChatGPT, this project aims to:
+- Convert unstructured conversation data into structured formats (e.g., names, emails, phone numbers).
+- Evaluate the accuracy and performance of multiple LLMs for conversational data extraction.
+- Provide an API for seamless integration into real-world systems.
+- Perform Exploratory Data Analysis (EDA) to uncover key trends in conversational datasets.

+This work addresses the challenges businesses face in processing large amounts of unstructured conversational data.
+Our solution enables data-driven decision-making, improves customer support workflows, and enhances operational efficiency.

+## Features
+1. **LLM Evaluation**: Testing and comparing ChatGPT, BERT, LLaMA, and Gemini for data extraction tasks.
+2. **API Integration**: Built with FastAPI to allow real-time conversation analysis.
+3. **Dataset Preprocessing**: Cleaned and reduced large datasets for faster model training and testing.
+4. **Performance Metrics**: Accuracy scores and detailed evaluation for structured field extraction.
+5. **Exploratory Data Analysis**: Insights into conversation patterns, label distributions, and field-level missing values.

 ## Table of Contents
 1. Project Overview
 2. Setup Instructions
 3. API Usage
 4. Exploratory Data Analysis (EDA)
-5. Using the Models
+5. BERT
-6. BERT
+6. LLaMA
-7. LLaMA
+7. Gemini
-8. Gemini
+8. ChatGPT
-9. ChatGPT
+9. Model Evaluation
 10. Datasets
-11. Contributing
-12. License

-## Project Overview
-The goal of this project is to:
-- Extract structured information (name, email, phone, etc.) from conversation datasets.
-- Evaluate the performance of multiple LLMs.
-- Provide a user-friendly API for integrating these models.
-- Perform exploratory data analysis (EDA) to understand conversation trends.

 ## Setup Instructions
 ### 1. Clone the Repository